The Fountain of Life (painting): Lower terrace

 The lower section represents the triumph of the Church over the Jewish Synagogue, through the depiction of the Christians as collect as almost serene, and the Jews as chaotic, blinded and resistant.
 The fountain of life is positioned in the center, with a group of Christians to its left, including a Pope (possibly Martin V), members of his service, an emperor and various princes.

 To the right is a grouping of "despairing Jews" who seem to be fleeing from the scene.
 The figure on the far left of this group is a high priest who has been blindfolded, symbolising his blinding to the true significance of Jesus.
 A rabbi in the immediate foreground holds a Torah scroll with, according to historian Norman Roth, "gibberish Hebrew writing", while another "Jew shows a scroll to a figure, apparently Christian, who tears his clothing at the sight".
 In contrast to the Christians, the Jews do not wear grand, ceremonious hats or badges.

-They carry a variety of banners, scrolls and parchments, which contains texts that while illegible, can be recognised as mostly written in Hebrew, with some lettering that is almost nonsensical.
+They carry a variety of banners, scrolls and parchments, which contain texts that, while illegible, can be recognised as mostly written in Hebrew, with some lettering that is almost nonsensical.
 The texts are arranged across the passage in a haphazard way, reflecting the disorder of the figures, and more generally within the Synagogue.
 This placement must be contrasted with those on the two level, where the books held by Mary and John rest stably on their laps.